hrithikraj24/Claims-Management-System/README.md

 You can also check the working of the application by running it on Postman or swagger.
 The swagger file has already been added.
 Check your port no. from the application.properties file and also the context path and `swagger-ui.html` to it.
 For reference, `localhost:8400/swagger-ui.html`

+## Prototype
+We have also added the prototype we designed using `Figma`.

 ## Usage